Skip to contents

 Local installation

-When using MistNet with a local vol2bird installation, also point parameter local_mistnet to your local download of the MistNet segmentation model in PyTorch format, e.g. /your/path/mistnet_nexrad.pt.
+You may point parameter local_mistnet to a local download of the MistNet segmentation model in PyTorch format, e.g. /your/path/mistnet_nexrad.pt.
 The MistNet model can be downloaded at https://s3.amazonaws.com/mistnet/mistnet_nexrad.pt.

 References